Louis Walsh: The X Factor

-Walsh filled for Cowell at the Kansas City auditions for season two of the American version while Cowell was recovering from bronchitis.
+Walsh filled in for Cowell at the Kansas City auditions for season two of the American version while Cowell was recovering from bronchitis.
 He joined the other season two judges: L.A.
 Reid, Demi Lovato and Britney Spears, and was introduced with the line, "When Simon needs an opinion from someone he trusts, I'm the man he calls".
 His episode broke ratings records for the series.

 Walsh returned for the tenth series and was joined by Barlow, Scherzinger and fellow original judge Osbourne, who replaced Tulisa.
 Due to being the only judge to remain for the whole ten years, he was awarded by being assigned the Boys category, instead of the Overs and Groups he was assigned to every year, since mentoring Shayne Ward in 2005.
 His category consisted of Nicholas McDonald, Luke Friend, and Sam Callahan.
-McDonald finished in second place to Sam Bailey, mentored by Osbourne.
-Despite not winning, this was still by far Walsh's most successful year as a judge on the show due to going 5 weeks (breaking a record) without having any of his acts in the bottom two and had two of them (Friend and McDonald) in the final.
+McDonald runner-up to Sam Bailey, mentored by Osbourne.
+Despite not winning, this was still by far Walsh's most successful year as a judge on the show due to going 5 weeks (breaking a record) without having any of his contestants in the bottom two and had two of them (Friend and McDonald) in the final.

 In 2014, Walsh returned for the eleventh series, while Barlow, Osbourne and Scherzinger were replaced by former judges Cowell and Cole, and new judge Mel B. In 2015, Walsh stated that he was considering not returning to the twelfth series of The X Factor, citing his desire to return to full-time music management.
 After rumours circulated that he had been fired from the show, Walsh announced his decision to quit the show, stating that he had not been fired, but he was not "hanging around for them this year."

 In 2016, Walsh returned as a judge to replace Nick Grimshaw for the thirteenth series, alongside Cowell, Osbourne (who replaced Cheryl) and Scherzinger (who replaced Rita Ora).
 The same judges returned for the fourteenth series.
 On 7 June 2018, Walsh announced he had decided not to return for the fifteenth series, in order to focus on music management and other commitments.
 "The show needs a change and I'm ready to leave," said Walsh in a statement.
 Walsh was replaced by Robbie Williams.

 In 2019, Walsh along with Cowell and Scherzinger returned to The X Factor as judges in the newly created format The X Factor: Celebrity.
 He was mentor of the winner Megan McKenna, marking Walsh's third overall victory on the show.